 When I look back, I realise my time playing the devil was just overcompensation for my fear of not being good enough — the fear of not being good enough to be loved unconditionally and genuinely.
 This harmful belief about my self-worth sprouted from painful rejections and tedious breakups.

 To be honest, my lack of vulnerability prevented me from forming any sort of genuine emotional connection with the women I was in relationships with.
 It held me back from receiving the love I wanted, and it kept me back from becoming who I, deep down, wanted to be — myself.
+These were difficult lessons to learn.

 What does it mean to be vulnerable